 “This workshop gives middle school girls the opportunity to examine the role of technology in their lives,” said Dr. Linda Charmaraman, a co-leader of the workshop, senior research scientist at WCW, and director of the Youth, Media & Wellbeing Research Lab.
 “Our aim is to help them develop tools to use platforms like TikTok or YouTube in healthier ways that allow them to examine their identities while supporting their overall wellbeing.”

 Throughout the workshop, students will learn from expert speakers—with Wellesley College students as co-facilitators—about STEM, digital citizenship, and developing positive online behaviors.
+TIME’s 2020 Kid of the Year, Gitanjali Rao, a 15-year-old inventor, author, scientist, and engineer, will serve as one of the speakers.
+Attendees will get a free copy of her book A Young Innovator’s Guide to STEM.
 The workshop is also part of a research study on how young teens use social media.

 Dr. Charmaraman and Dr. Catherine Delcourt, assistant professor of computer science at Wellesley College, will hold small and large group discussions, conduct STEM exploration activities, and ask students to use digital storytelling techniques to share their experiences.